The Mouth-Body Connection

 Potential Pregnancy Problems

-Unexpected oral health issues could arise in pregnant women due to the hormones released during pregnancy.
-The increase in progesterone and estrogen can greatly affect the way gum tissues react to plaque.
+Unexpected oral health issues could arise in pregnant women due to hormone changes during pregnancy.
+The increase in progesterone and estrogen can greatly affect the way gum tissue reacts to plaque.
 This makes it even more vital for expecting mothers to maintain good oral hygiene throughout their pregnancy.
-If you are expecting, or have plans to in the near future, it’s important to schedule an appointment with your dentist to map out a dental plan for the rest of your pregnancy.
+If you are expecting, or have plans to be pregnant in the near future, it’s important to schedule an appointment to map out a dental plan for the rest of your pregnancy.

-If you suspect that you have gum disease or you are displaying symptoms of gum disease, it is crucial that you seek out treatment immediately.
-Gum disease symptoms can be reversed if detected and treated soon enough.
-If you have any questions regarding gum disease for the Arizona Periodontal Group, please contact us now.
-If you would like to make an appointment with us, you may do so online or by phone.
+If you suspect that you have gum disease or you are displaying symptoms of gum disease, seek out treatment immediately.
+Gum disease symptoms can be reversed if detected and treated early.
+If you have any questions regarding gum disease for the Arizona Periodontal Group, please contact us.
+You may also call or schedule an appointment.